noahwrivas/School-Projects/README.md

 Our professor also required that we include various components, these included Digital and Analog Components, an Interface to a Microcontroller or MicroProcessor, and a form of Signal Processing.

-There is alot to say about this project, an entrie report has been writen about it which you can read more about <a href="#">here</a>.</p>
+There is a lot to say about this project, an entire report has been writen about it which you can read more about <a href="#">here</a>.</p>